 This post may contain affiliate links.Please read our disclosure policy.

 Air Fryer Potato Wedges are so crispy and perfectly seasoned!
-Tossed with Parmesan these easy homemade Air Fried Wedges make a tasty appetizer or side dish.
+Tossed with Parmesan, these easy homemade Air Fried Wedges make a tasty appetizer or side dish.

 Potato Wedges made in the Air Fryer are crispy on the outside and tender and soft on the inside – just like your favorite fried wedges.
-Making wedges in the Air Fryer saves you calories compared to traditional deep frying but also makes them a lot crispier than baking in the oven.
+Making wedges in the Air Fryer saves you calories compared to traditional deep-frying, but also makes them a lot crispier than baking in the oven.

 These wedges are perfectly seasoned with garlic, paprika, salt, and pepper and some olive oil which makes them super flavorful.
 We also love to toss the Wedges with some grated Parmesan cheese and parsley after air frying them for some extra deliciousness!

-Soaking the potatoes in cold water makes them crispier!
+The secret to making wedges extra crispy is soaking the potatoes in ice water!
 Place potatoes in a bowl and add cold water and 2 cups of ice cubes.
-Let them soak for at least 30 min then pat them dry with paper towels.
+Let them soak for at least 30 min, then pat them dry with paper towels.

 How do you cut potatoes into wedges?